chalin/code_excerpt_updater/README.md

   token.
 Namely either `//` or `///`.
 - Path, and arguments if given, must be enclosed in double quotes.
 - It is a limitation of processing instructions that it cannot contain a `>` character.
+  This limitation can be overcome in some situations: e.g., in a regexp, use `\x3E` as an encoding of `>`.
+- If both `retain` and `replace` arguments are provided, the `retain` filter is always applied first.

 ### b.
 Code diff